-Rewards can be redeemed in any amount and never expire as long as your account is open and in good standing.
+Rewards never expire as long as your account is open and in good standing.
 To redeem for cash back or a statement credit, log into your account and select Redeem Rewards.

 How this card compares

-Depending on your spending habits, the no-annual-fee Blue Cash Everyday Card from American Express may ultimately give you better cash-back earnings with a rate of 3% at U.S. supermarkets (on up to $6,000 in annual spending, then 1%), 2% at U.S. gas stations and select U.S. department stores and 1% on all other spending.
+For commuters, the no-annual-fee Blue Cash Everyday® Card from American Express might offer better cash-back earnings due to the fact its category mix benefits commuters slightly more with a rate of 3% at U.S. supermarkets (on up to $6,000 in annual spending, then 1%), 2% at U.S. gas stations and select U.S. department stores and 1% on all other spending.

-If you can get over the idea of paying the $95 annual fee, the Blue Cash Preferred Card from American Express is a must-have card in the wallet of any big grocery shopper.
-The 6% cash-back reward at U.S. supermarkets up to $6,000 in spending each year, then 1%, is the most lucrative available in this category.
+The Blue Cash Preferred® Card from American Express also has a $95 annual fee but is a must-have card in the wallet of any big grocery shopper.
+If you don’t eat out as much as you cook in, or you’re grocery shopping for a big family, the 6% cash-back reward at U.S. supermarkets up to $6,000 in spending each year, then 1%, is the most lucrative available in this category.

 If you spend $1000 within the first three months of opening the card you’ll earn $200 back with the Blue Cash Preferred.